Liams-Electronics-Lab/Casa-Chord/README.md

 **Main Page:**

 - Input Device Selection: This is the audio source device, if it has a custom name set, that is what you will see..
-- Adjust Input Volume: This chnages the input volume for the source, using windows volume control api.
+- Adjust Input Volume: This changes the input volume for the source, using windows volume control api.
 Really it should always be set to 100% (set "always adjust input volume" in advanced, to true)
 - Output Devices: Select all will enable all outputs...
 - Output Devices cont..: These are your audio destinations, a.k.a your output zones.
 Each one is a distinct audio output device, you can select one or all at once, if a custom name is set, that is what you'll see.
 - Master Volume: You can set individual zone volumes 0~100%, adjusting the Master Volume will snap all outputs to that setting.